National Pension (Japan): Types of members

-Pension Handbook
+Pension handbook

-Once a person has enrolled in the national pension they will receive a pension handbook with a social security number, which serves as proof of identity.
-If the pension handbook is lost, Category 1 members can apply at the local municipal office for it to be reissued.
+Once a person has enrolled in the national pension they will receive a pension handbook with their Individual Number attached to it If the pension handbook is lost, Category 1 members can apply at the local municipal office for it to be reissued.
 Category 2 members can ask their employer or the local Japan Pension Service office.
 Category 3 members must ask through the employer of the Category 2 member on whom they are financially dependent.

-Monthly Contributions
+Monthly contributions

-The monthly contribution amount for the national pension from April 2019 to March 2020 is ¥16,410.
-Contribution for each month must be paid by the end of the following month.
+The monthly contribution amount for the national pension from April 2025 to March 2026 is ¥17,510.
+Contributions for each month must be paid by the end of the following month.
 Contributions can be paid at banks, post offices, or convenience stores, as well as by bank transfer or online.

 Payment difficulties

-If members have trouble paying due to low income or other reasons they should apply for exemption from contribution payments at their local municipal office.
+If members have trouble paying due to low income or other reasons they should apply for an exemption from contribution payments at their local municipal office.
 The pension office will examine their previous year's income and other factors and may give a total or partial exemption from payments.

 Failure to make partial payments after an arrangement has been made will be regarded as non-payment rather than partial exemption.
 Periods of non-payment may not be included in calculating the old-age basic pension that the member will receive in the future.
 In addition, non-paying members will not be entitled to the disability basic pension and survivors basic pension in the case of unexpected circumstances.

 People in their 20s can use the contribution postponement system for low-income youth.

 Students can use the special payment system for students.
 Generally speaking, students at Japanese schools overseas are not eligible for the special payment system for students.